accordproject/techdocs/docs/cicero-specification.md

 # Goals
 Accord Project Protocol templates bind legally enforceable natural language text to executable business logic.
 They provide the foundational technology for legal professionals to formalise a set of legally enforceable executable clauses (smart clauses).

-The templates are designed to be easy and quick to create from existing legal contracts by legal professionals, and then made executable by programmers using general purpose programming languages, or legal technologists or programmers using domain specific languages.
+The templates are designed to be easy and quick to create from existing legal contracts by legal professionals, and then made executable by legal technologists or programmers using the [Ergo](ergo) domain specific language.

 Templates may support one or more locales, allowing the template to be edited or visualized in different languages, whilst preserving a single locale-neutral executable representation.

 Executable smart clauses are easy to hash for storage in content-based addressing systems (out of scope for this specification).

-Templates support extensible representations of their business logic, with the initial reference implementation based on execution of Javascript code using a Node.js VM.
+Templates support extensible representations of their business logic, with the initial reference implementation based on execution of Javascript or [Ergo](ergo) code using a Node.js VM.
 The Accord Project Protocol encourages contributors to participate in the creation of business logic languages to capture contract logic, as well as the associated runtimes that can plug into the Accord Project Protocol extensibility mechanisms.
 It is expected that many different paradigms (rule-based, logic inference, temporal, finite state machine, functional) will be tested.
 It is the opinion of the authors that this phase of experimentation is vital and that it is too early to lock the specification down to a single representation for the business logic for a clause.

 The Javascript reference engine for the Accord Project Protocol is designed to be easily embeddable across a wide-variety of form factors: web, middleware, SaaS, on-blockchain execution and off-blockchain execution.
 The templates, clauses and the engine are designed to integrate into a traditional DevOps practices and CI/CD, including unit and system testing and code coverage analysis.